-Our key outcomes provide the basic framework for our performance management system, our business plans, the budget process and service development more generally.
-Over the following pages, we describe each key outcome in detail and outline what we are going to achieve in the future.
+Our priorities provide the basic framework for our performance management system, our business plans, the budget process and service development more generally.
+Over the following pages, we describe each priority in detail and outline what we are going to achieve in the future.

-For each key outcome, we show...
+For each priority, we show...